jdavis/jdavis.github.com/_drafts/difference-between-tdd-and-bdd.md

 {% endhighlight %}

-At first they might look pretty similar but there are some key differences.
-The first difference is just the wording.
+The main difference is just the wording.
 BDD uses a more verbose style so that it can be read almost like a sentence.

 This is what I meant by saying that BDD eliminates issues that TDD might cause.
 The ability to read your tests like a sentence is a cognitive shift in how you will think about your tests.
 The argument is that if you can read your tests fluidly, you will *naturally* write better and more comprehensive tests.

+Although this example is very simple and doesn't illustrate it, BDD tests should be more focused on the features, not the actual results.
+Often you'll hear that BDD is to help **design** the software, not test it like what TDD is meant to do.

 ## TDD vs BDD